Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental Results

 \subsection{RQ2: PEFT training resource utilization effectiveness}

 One of the main advantages of using PEFT methods is that they require significantly less computing during training, mainly because of reduced backpropagation calculations.
 The fewer trainable parameters, the more efficient.
-Results in \Cref{fig:trainable-parameters} show a significant reduction of trainable parameters of PEFT methods compared to full fine-tuning.
+As seen from the second column in \Cref{tab:eval-summary}(a), PEFT methods show a significant reduction of trainable parameters compared to full fine-tuning.
 This is also essential to fit big models into GPU memory.
-For example, we could train the biggest 16 billion parameter model using a single NVIDIA A100 80GB GPU for LoRA, whereas we needed 6 x NVIDIA A100 40GB GPU for full fine-tuning.
+For example, we could train the largest 16 billion parameter model using a single NVIDIA A100 80GB GPU for LoRA, whereas we needed 6 x NVIDIA A100 40GB GPUs for full fine-tuning.

-\Cref{fig:relative-importance} shows the CodeBLEU score of each tuning method relative to the fraction of trainable parameters, symmetrically normalized between -1 and 1.
-As shown in \Cref{fig:relative-importance}, prompt tuning has the highest efficiency among seven (i.e., CodeGen-350M-multi, CodeGen2-1B, StarCoder2-3B, CodeGen2-3.7B, StarCoder2-7B, StarCoder2-15B, and CodeGen2-16B) of the ten models and is the method that you get the "most bang for your buck."
-Moreover, prompt tuning has the most potential effect on models with large sizes, i.e., StarCoder2-15B and CodeGen2-16B.
-This can be explained by the increased capacity of larger models to understand better and leverage the additional context provided by prompt tuning.
+\Cref{fig:relative-importance} shows the results of the metrics (valid syntax, CodeBLEU, pass@1, instruction coverage, branch coverage, and mutation score) for each tuning method relative to the percentage of trainable parameters, symmetrically normalized between -1 and 1.
+As shown in \Cref{fig:relative-importance}, prompt tuning has the highest efficiency for every metric and is the method that you get the ``most bang for your buck.''
+Moreover, prompt tuning has the most potential cost-effectiveness on models with large sizes, i.e., Qwen2.5-Coder-14B, StarCoderBase, StarCoder2-15B, and CodeGen2-16B.
+This can be explained by the increased capacity of larger models to better understand and leverage the additional context provided by prompt tuning.
 However, prompt tuning does not show consistent superiority for all the models.
-The method contributes to negative performance in three models (CodeLlama-7B, CodeGen2-7B, and StarCoderBase).
+The method contributes to negative performance in three models (StarCoder2-3B, CodeLlama-7B, and CodeGen2-7B).

-For the three smallest models (CodeGen-350M-multi, CodeGen2-1B, and StarCoder2-3B), (IA)\textsuperscript{3} clocks in at second place, which provides better results than LoRA.
-However, (IA)\textsuperscript{3} fails to improve the three largest models.
+For the four smallest models (Qwen2.5-Coder-3B, CodeGen-350M-multi, CodeGen2-1B, and StarCoder2-3B), (IA)\textsuperscript{3} clocks in at second place, which provides better results than LoRA.
+However, (IA)\textsuperscript{3} generally fails to efficiently improve the three largest models.
 LoRA achieves a relatively low efficiency compared to the other PEFT methods.
-However, it does not lead to a negative impact on the performance of all models.
+However, with the exception of pass@1, it does not lead to any significant negative impact on the performance of any of the models.
 Full fine-tuning obviously has the worst efficiency, as it needs to train all the model parameters.

 \fbox{ \parbox{\columnwidth}{ \textbf{Summary for RQ2}: PEFT methods offer significantly reduced computational requirements compared to full fine-tuning and are ranked by resource utilization effectiveness as follows: prompt tuning $>$ (IA)\textsuperscript{3} $>$ LoRA $>$ full fine-tuning.
 Prompt tuning demonstrates the highest returns on investment for most models but also carries risks of negative performance impact. } }